 The integration between XFdtd and Optenni Lab enables matching network synthesis for antenna design.
-After an unmatched antenna is simulated in XF's full wave solver, S-parameters and efficiency data are passed to Optenni Lab where it synthesizes a matching network topology and component values.
+After an unmatched antenna is simulated in XF's full wave solver, S-parameters, efficiency, and far zone radiation pattern data are passed to Optenni Lab where it synthesizes a matching network topology and component values.

 Check XF Application Preferences

 XF requires the location of Optenni Lab's executable in order to open Optenni Lab from the application's Results browser.
-XF can find and configure the executable automatically, or the location can be set manually in Edit ❯ Application Preferences ❯ External Tools if needed.
+XF can find and configure the executable automatically, or users can set the location manually by selecting Edit ❯ Application Preferences and working under the External Tools tab.

-Optenni Lab uses S-parameter and efficiency results from an FDTD simulation to determine the desired matching network topology.
-In order to compute those results, all the standard steps in XF's workflow need to be completed—add geometry, define materials, specify the grid, etc. When creating a simulation, two of the window's tabs should be considered.
+Optenni Lab uses S-parameter, efficiency, and far zone radiation pattern results from a finite-difference time-domain (FDTD) simulation to determine the desired matching network topology.
+In order to compute those results, all of the standard steps—such as adding geometry, defining materials, and specifying the grid—in XF's workflow must be completed.

-If the matching network will be synthesized in Optenni Lab based on efficiency data, then Frequencies need to be added in the Frequencies of Interest tab.
+In order to synthesize the matching network in Optenni Lab based on either efficiency or far zone radiation pattern data, users must add Frequencies in the Frequencies of Interest tab.
 Three to five frequencies per band are generally sufficient, but more may be needed for wide bands.
-Radiation and system efficiency will be available once steady-state data is collected.
+Radiation, system efficiency, and radiation pattern are available once steady-state data is collected.

 Export to Optenni Lab